 You filed a personal net worth (PNW) statement in support of MDS's application.
-That statement, dated March 31, 2016, shows your PNW as REDACTED.
+That statement, dated March 31, 2016, shows your PNW as a statement.
 CUCP takes issue with this statement for various reasons, most deriving from the terms of your November 21, 2010 divorce, including the distribution of property, assumption of certain liabilities, and the effect of California law.
-CUCP questions your claim that your wife now owns substantially all of the assets you may have owned, separately or jointly, before the divorce.4 Another main area of CUCP's concern is a REDACTED shareholder loan you made to a company5 other than MDS and a loan that your former wife made to you.
-CUCP questions what unreported assets generate the substantial interest income and capital gain you do report, and how you fund what you claim is your obligation to pay your REDACTED month, when you report very limited net assets.
-Finally, CUCP questions the rapid appreciation in the value of a retirement account you report on March 31, 2016, as compared with your reporting of the same asset on March 11, 2016; and your failure to report as an asset the shareholder loan referenced above.6
+CUCP questions your claim that your wife now owns substantially all of the assets you may have owned, separately or jointly, before the divorce.4 Another main area of CUCP's concern is a base of the state of the substantial interest income and capital gain you do report, and how you fund what you claim is your obligation to pay your ex-wife base of the state of the state